kaiyi27/tp/docs/DeveloperGuide.md

 * `isValidExpiryDate(LocalDate)` &mdash; Checks if the given expiryDate is a valid expiry date.
 * `isValidPremium(double)` &mdash; Checks if the given premium is a valid premium.

-The following class diagram shows the `Policy` and `Relationship` classes in relation with `Person`.
+The following class diagram shows the `Policy` classes in relation with `Person`.
 Other classes associated with `Person` are omitted for clarity.
 Only `client` relationship can hold policies and have a series of action to it.

 <puml src="diagrams/PolicyClassDiagram.puml" width="250"/>